truenas/documentation/content/SCALE/Virtualization/_index.md

 {{< tabs "VM Configuration Options" >}}
 {{< tab "1 Operating System" >}}
+The operating system menu lets users chose the VM operating system type, the time it uses, its boot method, and its display type.

+The menu also lets users set a shutdown timeout duration and IP address type, as well as set whether the VM should start when the system boots or have a display.
 {{< /tab >}}
 {{< tab "2 CPU and Memory" >}}
+The CPU and memory menu lets users select how many virtual CPUs to allocate to the virtual machine, how many cores per virtual CPU socket, and how many threads per core.

+This menu also has options for CPU mode and model, and how much RAM to allocate for the VM.
 {{< /tab >}}
 {{< tab "3 Disks" >}}